Korean Braised Chicken Thighs

 - Place chicken thighs in skillet, skin side down and cook 4-5 minutes or until skin is nicely browned.
 Transfer to a plate.

-- Refresh oil if needed.
-Add the onion, reduce heat to medium-low and cook 5-6 minutes or until onion is beginning to soften.
+- Refresh the oil if needed.
+Add the onion, reduce heat to medium-low, and cook 5-6 minutes or until softened.

 - Return chicken thighs to skillet along with sauce combination.
 Bring to a boil.

-- Using a ladle, transfer some of the liquid to a small bowl and whisk in the cornstarch.
-Pour into the skillet and continue simmering 2-3 minutes or until thickened.
+- Using a ladle, transfer 1/2 cup of the liquid to a small bowl and whisk in the cornstarch.
+Pour into the skillet and continue simmering for 2-3 minutes or until thickened.

 - Serve, garnished with sesame seeds and thinly sliced scallion and cooked brown rice.